 Bake the pastry shells according to the box directions and set aside.
 They bake at 425 degrees F for 18-20 minutes.
 Once cooled, poke out top and discard.
 Or serve on top after ladling in the finished a la King.

 Place two cups of dried mushrooms in a small glass or metal bowl and cover with two cups of boiling water.
-Cover with plastic and let sit 30 minutes while you prepare the other ingredients.
+Cover with plastic wrap and let sit 30 minutes while you prepare the other ingredients.
 After at least 30 minutes, strain and discard liquid.
 Once cool enough to handle, grab handfuls of the now reconstituted mushrooms and squeeze out as much liquid as possible.
 Set aside for next step.

 In a medium to large Dutch oven or nonstick pot, heat 4 tablespoons of butter over high heat.
 Once melted, add the squeezed-out sliced dried mushrooms along with sliced fresh mushrooms and saute for 8-10 minutes until nicely browned but not starting to stick and burn.
 Remove to a bowl.